junahmkh/LLM_agent_for_datacenters/README.md

 | 8       | What is the min, max, and avg temperature of node 5 when it is in use during May 2022?      |
 | 9       | Give me a list of sensors which are of type "power"                                         |
 | 10      | Give me a list of the jobs running and the nodes they used during the month of May 2022     |

+These ten archetype queries are complex, as they require a facility manager or engineer to run multiple subqueries to generate the final desired response.
+For example, for archetype prompt number 6, the default NoSQL/SQLite ODA practice would involve first querying the job data from the job table.
+Using this data, the nodes utilized by the specified job ID would be identified.
+Then, another NoSQL/SQLite query would be needed to query the power metric table and retrieve the average power consumption during the job's duration on the identified nodes.

+In contrast, with the proposed workflow, the relationships between different data sources are already established in the ODA knowledge graph, with the schema defined by the ontology.
+This simplifies querying, making it more efficient than the default NoSQL/SQLite ODA practices.